Understanding Plant Watering Needs: How Much Is Too Much?

 Effects of Overwatering on Plant Health

 Overwatering can have detrimental effects on plant health.
 It can lead to root rot, which occurs when the roots are constantly submerged in water, depriving them of oxygen.
 This lack of oxygen can cause the roots to suffocate and die, ultimately leading to the death of the plant.
 Additionally, overwatering can leach essential nutrients from the soil, further depriving the plant of necessary sustenance for healthy growth.
-Plants that are overwatered may exhibit symptoms such as yellowing leaves, wilting, and a general lack of vigour.
+Plants that are overwatered may exhibit symptoms such as yellowing leaves, wilting, and a general lack of vigor.
 It is important to note that different plant species have varying water requirements, so it is essential to research and understand the specific needs of each plant to avoid overwatering.

 Consequences of Underwatering for Plant Growth